Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 We're making a custom hook to handle our wallet interactions which we will call `useExtendedWallet`.
 Note that this hook combines the functionality for our mock wallet as well as using a **secret key** for an existing (and funded) keypair.
 You might expect to use a wallet adapter to tap into a browser extension wallet like Phantom.
 The frequency of swapping we'll be performing requires that we have an alternate, faster method to sign transactions.
 Nobody wants to sit in front of a computer clicking all day, do they? 😉

 We'll start with the function signature for `useExtendedWallet`.
-Notice that we're passing a boolean value to dtermine which wallet we'll use.
+Notice that we're passing a boolean value to determine which wallet we'll use.
 We also need to specify which Solana cluster to target, devnet or mainnet-beta.
 Price will default to zero.

 ```typescript
 // components/protocols/pyth/lib/wallet.tsx